ernopp/balaxy-brain/README.md

 * **Subjects at the mercy of the journalist**. "dark arts", e.g asking for a comment 20min before the piece is published, or picking quotes without context
 * **Journalists at the mercy of the corporation** they work for.
-* "Never argue with the man who buys ink by the barrel" - Roger Branigin
+* *"Never argue with the man who buys ink by the barrel"* - Roger Branigin
-* 📗 On the dark arts of journalism & its structural incentives: ["The Journalist and the Murderer"](https://www.penguinrandomhouse.com/books/106480/the-journalist-and-the-murderer-by-janet-malcolm/) from ex-New Yorker writer [Janet Malcom](https://en.wikipedia.org/wiki/Janet_Malcolm)
+* 📗 ["*The Journalist and the Murderer*"](https://www.penguinrandomhouse.com/books/106480/the-journalist-and-the-murderer-by-janet-malcolm/) on the dark arts of journalism & its structural incentives, from ex-New Yorker writer [Janet Malcom](https://en.wikipedia.org/wiki/Janet_Malcolm)

 ### 🩺 2.
 Media incentives are based on pageviews, prestige and profit